How to start a voice over career in 2022: a definitive guide

 The voice-over home studio is a must.
 The vast majority of voice-over work worldwide has been moving to the home studio model for many years now.
 Since the beginning of the Covid situation, this need has further increased.
 You don’t need to spend thousands upon thousands to create a recording studio these days but you will need to invest some money.
 A voice-over artist needs to be able to record for audition purposes and also to be able to deliver the final product to the client.
 You can do this from the comfort of your own home.
 To start off with you’ll need a microphone and interface, a microphone stand, a pop filter, a pair of headphones and probably your existing computer (Mac or PC).

 Let’s go through each of those items that you need to create your home studio for voice-over.
 There is the potential again here to needlessly spend way too much money.
 Advances in technology have made decent quality microphones really affordable.
 I’ve made some recommendations for specific voiceover recording equipment below.
 Microphone models used for voiceover will be subtly different from each other but not necessarily ‘better’.
 You need to think about your own budget, how much can you afford to spend?
-There are a number of different types of microphone used for voice-over and we cover this in our Home Studio 101 session.
+There are a number of different types of microphone used for voice-over and we cover this in our VOICEOVER STUDIO PRIMER session (FREE to all members).
+While you’re at it, check out our selection of live Voice Over Events.

 Two very common styles of microphone used are the side-address condenser microphone which uses an XLR lead plugging into an interface or its USB equivalent which plugs directly into your computer.
 USB microphones are very convenient because they plug directly into your computer however I would recommend going for the XLR option which would need an interface.
 Although there are some very decent USB microphones released in recent years from recognised manufacturers, there certainly are advantages of going down the XLR microphone and interface route.
 In a nutshell, you’ll have greater control over the input of the signal and the output of the signal being recorded.